Most valuable player

-An important distinction is that the MVP is not be conflated with the most winningest player.
+An important distinction is that the MVP is not be conflated with the winningest player.
 Although the two are usually somewhat correlated, there are several (albeit rare) prime counterexamples.
-For instance, in professional basketball, Kareem-Abdul Jabbar won the 1975-76 MVP award even though his team did not qualify for the postseason.
+For instance, in professional basketball, Kareem-Abdul Jabbar won the 1975–76 MVP award even though his team did not qualify for the postseason.
 Additionally, several other NBA players in history have been awarded MVP, and proceeded to lose in the first round of the postseason.
 In another instance in professional basketball, Jerry West was awarded the 1969 NBA Finals MVP Award, despite having lost the finals.
 In the sport of professional football, Johnny Unitas won the 1967 MVP award, despite not qualifying for the playoffs.
-Likewise, O.J.
-Simpson won the 1973 MVP award, despite not qualifying for the playoffs.
+Likewise, O. J. Simpson won the 1973 MVP award, despite not qualifying for the playoffs.
 Similar to Jerry West in basketball, Chuck Howley in football won the 1971 Super Bowl Most Valuable Player Award despite having lost the Super Bowl V. In 1960, Bobby Richardson won the World Series MVP Award, but lost the World Series.
-In ice hockey, three players, Al Rollins in 1954, Andy Bathgate in 1959 and Mario Lemieux in 1988 each won an NHL MVP award, but did not make the playoffs.
-Also, Reggie Leach won the 1976 NHL Finals MVP award while breaking the league record for most playoff goals, but lost the finals.
-In baseball history, several MVPs have not made the playoffs, and in 2021, all six MLB MVP finalists did not make the playoffs.
+In ice hockey, three players, Al Rollins in 1954, Andy Bathgate in 1959 and Mario Lemieux in 1988 each won the NHL's oldest MVP award, the Hart Trophy, with Lemieux also receiving the Ted Lindsay Award (introduced in 1970–71 and voted on by the league's players), but did not make the playoffs.
+Also, Reggie Leach won the 1976 Conn Smythe Trophy, presented to the most valuable player in the Stanley Cup playoffs, while breaking the league record for most playoff goals, but lost the finals.
+In baseball history, several MVPs have not made the playoffs, and in 2021, none of the six MVP finalists in Major League Baseball played for teams that reached the postseason.

 The term is most common in the United States and Canada.
 In most other countries around the world, "player of the year" is used for a season-spanning award and "player of the match" for individual games.
 In Australia, Australian rules football clubs and leagues use the term "best and fairest", while those playing rugby league use "player of the year", such as the Dally M Medal.